Mithgol/simteconf/README.md

 * `prefixGroups` — if contains an array of strings, these strings are treated as the names of configuration groups that precede options belonging to a group.
 (In the above examples, `['LocalArea', 'EchoArea']` for HPT's area configuration, `['Event']` for GoldED+ events.)

+The constructor returns the top level configuration object.

+If the given `filename` is not a string or the designated file does not exist, the returned object contains an empty configuration, i.e. the accessing methods (`.last`, `.first`, `.all`, `.random`) return `null`.

-The constructor returns the top level configuration object that has the following method:
+The top level configuration object that has the following method:

 ### group(name)